xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-029.md

 ## Interact with HTML content {#interact-with-HTML-content}

+Some HTML content is interactive, such as embedding a YouTube player into the canvas while still allowing playback.
+However, setting `pointer-events: none;` on the HTML container prevents video playback.
+A common solution is to use a double-click interaction to enter edit mode, distinguishing it from the canvas's default single-click behavior for selecting shapes.In fact, in [Lesson 16 - Text input], we also used double-clicking a Text shape to enter edit mode.
+Here, we formally add an `editing` property to shapes.

+Translated with DeepL.com (free version)

 ## Export as SVG or Image {#export-svg-or-image}

 In [Lesson 10 - Import and export images], we showed how to export the canvas content as SVG or PNG images.
 For HTML content you can rely on mature community solutions such as [html-to-image].